 Susan Aldworth is a visual artist who lives and works in London.
 She is an associate lecturer on the Art & Science MA at Central Saint Martin’s, London.
 Aldworth studied philosophy at Nottingham University and fine art at Sir John Cass, London.
 She is an experimental printmaker and filmmaker with a strong interest in investigating the workings of the human mind, especially consciousness, sleep and our sense of self.
 She has developed experimental print techniques to realise her ideas including the historic Transience etchings printed directly from human brain tissue.

 Aldworth’s practice has included exhibitions, residencies and commissions nationally and internationally.
-Her work is held in many public and private collections including the V&A, the British Museum, The Wellcome Collection Library in the UK and Williams College Museum of Contemporary Art in USA.
-Working as an artist-in-residence in a medical or scientific setting is central to Aldworth’s practice – she has collaborated with scientists, clinicians, art historians and philosophers to investigate the many narratives of sleep, imagination, epilepsy, schizophrenia and consciousness in her explorations into what it means to be human.
+Her work is held in many public and private collections including the V&A, The British Museum, The Fitzwilliam Museum, Cambridge, The Wellcome Collection and Williams College Museum of Contemporary Art, USA.
+Working as an artist-in-residence in a medical or academic setting is central to Aldworth’s practice – she has collaborated with scientists, clinicians, art historians and philosophers to investigate the many narratives of sleep, imagination, epilepsy, schizophrenia and consciousness in her explorations into what it means to be human.

-Susan Aldworth is represented by GV Art gallery, London www.gvart.co.uk
+Aldworth is represented by TAG Fine Art https://www.tagfinearts.com